jenkinsci/plugin-installation-manager-tool/README.md

 * `--jenkins-experimental-update-center`: (optional) Sets the experimental update center, which can also be set via the JENKINS_UC_EXPERIMENTAL environment variable.
 If a CLI option is entered, it will override what is set in the environment variable.
 If not set via CLI option or environment variable, will default to https://updates.jenkins.io/experimental/update-center.actual.json
 * `--jenkins-incrementals-repo-mirror`: (optional) Sets the incrementals repository mirror, which can also be set via the JENKINS_INCREMENTALS_REPO_MIRROR environment variable.
 If a CLI option is entered, it will override what is set in the environment variable.
 If not set via CLI option or environment variable, will default to https://repo.jenkins-ci.org/incrementals.
 * `--jenkins-plugin-info`: (optional) Sets the location of plugin information, which can also be set via the JENKINS_PLUGIN_INFO environment variable.
 If a CLI option is provided, it will override what is set in the environment variable.
 If not set via CLI option or environment variable, will default to https://updates.jenkins.io/current/plugin-versions.json.
-* `--version` or `-v`: (optional) Displays the plugin management tool version and exits.
-* `--no-download`: (optional) Set to true to not download plugins.
-By default it is set to false and plugins will be downloaded.
 * `--skip-failed-plugins`: (optional) Adds the option to skip plugins that fail to download - CAUTION should be used when passing this flag as it could leave
 Jenkins in a broken state.
 * `--credentials`: (optional) Comma-separated list of credentials to use for Basic Authentication for specific hosts (and optionally ports).
 Each value must adhere to format `<host>[:port]:<username>:<password>`.
 The password must not contain a `,`!
 The credentials are not used preemptively.